Christian-Muslim Relations Team (CMRT)

 Peacemakers confessing Christ

-Andres Prins has traveled, studied, and worked in various North African and Middle Eastern countries over the last 30 years.
-In 1988 he and his wife were commissioned by Mennonite churches in South America to serve as teachers in Muslim societies, seeking to engage in hospitality, dialogue, witness, and peacemaking.
+Andres Prins has traveled, studied, and worked in various North African and Middle Eastern countries over the last 35 years.
+In 1988, he and his wife were commissioned by Mennonite churches in South America to serve Christ as teachers in Muslim societies, seeking to engage in hospitality, dialogue, witness, and peacemaking.
 Since 2012, they have resided in Lancaster, Pa.
-They feel deep gratitude to God for the life transformations they have witnessed among many of their friends in North Africa.
+They feel deep gratitude to God for the many lives they have seen Him beautify and transform!

 Grace and David Shenk have served many years in Somalia and Kenya as well as the U.S., giving special attention to bearing witness to the peace of Christ in a world of religious and ideological pluralism.
 David is a professor and the author of a shelf of books; Grace is a counselor.
 They travel extensively, encouraging peacemaking among Muslims and Christians.
 Hospitality has always been an important dimension of their peacemaking endeavors.

 Among them, the five team members speak eight languages.
 All speak English.
 Andres can teach in Spanish, Portuguese, French, and North African Arabic.
 Angie speaks Bahasa Indonesian.
 David is fluent in Swahili.
 Jonathan speaks French and Wolof.